mathquill/mathquill/README.md

 Check out our [Getting Started Guide](http://mathquill.readthedocs.org/en/latest/Getting_Started/) for setup instructions and basic MathQuill usage.

+## Docs

+Most documentation for MathQuill is located on [ReadTheDocs](http://mathquill.readthedocs.io/en/latest/).

+Some older documentation still exists on the [Wiki](https://github.com/mathquill/mathquill/wiki).

 ## Open-Source License

 The Source Code Form of MathQuill is subject to the terms of the Mozilla Public